Catalan Sheepdog: Temperament

 This breed is used for herding and as a pet dog.
 Because of its intelligence, the Gos D'Atura, like most sheepdogs, is easy to train.
 This cheerful dog excels at dog-sports, such as agility and doggy-dance.
 In spite of its appearance, this courageous dog is also used as a watch-dog.
 An "all-around-dog" and great companion.

 They guard sheep without needing instruction.
 Enough (outdoor) activity and distraction makes this dog a quiet and well-balanced home companion.
 This breed is appropriate for people with firm techniques and who can give the dog enough exercise.
 Early socialization is important, particularly if the dog will be around children.
 The dogs defend their family and become attached to it.

-Activities

-The Gos d'Atura can compete in dog agility trials, obedience, showmanship, flyball, tracking, and herding events.
-Herding instincts and trainability can be measured at noncompetitive herding tests.
-Catalan sheepdogs exhibiting basic herding instincts can be trained to compete in herding trials.

 Health

 Catalan sheepdogs are prone to hip dysplasia.
 Their average life span is 12 to 14 years.